Black body

-An approximate realization of a black surface is a hole in the wall of a large insulated enclosure (an oven, for example).
-Any light entering the hole is reflected or absorbed at the internal surfaces of the body and is unlikely to re-emerge, making the hole a nearly perfect absorber.
-When the radiation confined in such an enclosure is in thermal equilibrium, the radiation emitted from the hole will be as great as from any body at that equilibrium temperature.

 Real materials emit energy at a fraction—called the emissivity—of black-body energy levels.
 By definition, a black body in thermal equilibrium has an emissivity ε = 1.
 A source with a lower emissivity, independent of frequency, is often referred to as a gray body.

 Constructing black bodies with an emissivity as close to 1 as possible remains a topic of current interest.

 In astronomy, the radiation from stars and planets is sometimes characterized in terms of an effective temperature, the temperature of a black body that would emit the same total flux of electromagnetic energy.